-Puzzle Piece Fitness is a home-based personal exercise training service.
-This is not a typical autism, Asperger’s or related disabilities kind of therapy.
+Puzzle Piece Fitness is a personal exercise training service owned and operated by local resident Mark Fleming.
+This is not your typical autism, Asperger’s or related disabilities therapy.
 Exercise is a therapy that everybody in life should participate in.
 The goal is to use functional training individuals with autism that not only incorporates strength and cardiovascular training but can also help motor planning, social skills, and cognitive functioning.

-Mark has a truly unique approach to working with people with autism, as he knows firsthand what it is like.
-In addition to providing excellent workouts, Mark is a great inspiration and role model to many living with Autism.
+Fleming has a truly unique approach to working with people with autism, as he knows firsthand what it is like.
+In addition to providing excellent workouts, Fleming is a great inspiration and role model to many living with Autism.

 Fleming added, “After realizing that I could help provide these opportunities, I reached out and learned from the few others in the country that have been personally training these individuals for years.
 After learning as much as I could, I decided to start a business providing personal exercise sessions for this population.”